-The Southwire Supplier Sustainability Manual, updated in 2014, details our expectations with respect to quality, environmental, social and governance practices in our supply chain.
-In both 2014 and 2015, we distributed the manual to 100 percent of suppliers in the Supplier Sustainability Program.
+The Southwire Supplier Sustainability Manual details our expectations with respect to quality, environmental, social and governance practices in our supply chain.
+Since the program’s inception, we distributed the manual to 100 percent of suppliers in the Supplier Sustainability Program.
 Companies acknowledge they have read the manual prior to or concurrent with Southwire’s on-site audits.
 To communicate further our commitment to responsible procurement, as part of the Southwire Sustainability Program, Southwire completed a Supplier Code of Conduct, which is provided as part of the program.

 Human Rights Policies

-Southwire released our human trafficking and conflict mineral policies in 2015, a development that aligns with our focus on supply chain sustainability.
+Southwire’s human trafficking and conflict mineral policies align with our focus on supply chain sustainability.
 These policies demonstrate to our stakeholders that we actively address these pressing social issues, and we associate with organizations that share our concern.
 Southwire also requires all suppliers to complete a self-assessment outlining whether their materials comply with human trafficking laws and conflict minerals reporting templates, if applicable.

-- Qualified small business and businesses owned and operated by minorities, females or veterans in our strategic sourcing and procurement processes; and
+- Qualified small businesses and those owned and operated by minorities, females or veterans in our strategic sourcing and procurement processes; and

-- Opportunities to foster the development and advancement of diverse businesses, when and where practical.
+- Opportunities to foster the development and advancement of diverse businesses, when and where practicable.

 Some of our larger customers, particularly utilities, have their own supplier diversity goals.
 To help them attain those goals, we commit to collaborating with diverse businesses and continually assess our progress.
-To that end, we report our expenditures monthly or quarterly to our top utility customers.
+We report our expenditures monthly or quarterly to our top utility customers.
 In addition, Southwire is developing a Supplier Diversity webpage that will include quarterly spend results and highlight our diverse business partners.